paddlesimon/codewithportals/_posts/2013-05-09-the-advice-engine.md

 But I wanted to know more.
 I wanted to experiment with this more.

-I wanted to put what I've learnt to actual use ^_^ Easy enough, except I need an idea.
+I wanted to put what I've learnt to actual use `^_^` Easy enough, except I need an idea.

 ## The Idea

 A friend of mine likes to give advice.
 Some advice is actually quite good, and some advice is quite funny!
 So why not offer a website that showcases the best and the brilliant quotes?
 Okay then!

 So get the domain.
-And the twitter handle.
+And the Twitter handle.
 Perfect.

 ### The Content